Entanglement-ergodic quantum systems equilibrate exponentially well

-\item The function $g$ is sufficiently well-behaved: It is Lip\-schitz continuous and positive for non-extremal energy densities, $g(e)>0$ for $ 0<e<e_\mathrm{max}$. \end{enumerate} \end{definition} Some remarks on this definition are in order: i) We could have replaced the R\'enyi-2 entropy with any R\'enyi entropy with $\alpha>1$ and would have obtained an equivalent definition.
-This follows from the inequality

-which holds for any $\beta>1$ and is proven in the Supplemental Material, \ref*{app:prooflemma}. ii) We only require that there is a \emph{lower bound} on the entropy in the region $A_\Lambda$ as a function of the energy density and not that that the entropy is given by the function $e\mapsto g(e)$.
+\item The function $g$ is sufficiently well-behaved: It is Lip\-schitz continuous and positive for non-extremal energy densities, i.e., $g(e)>0$ for $ 0<e<e_\mathrm{max}$. \end{enumerate} \end{definition} Some remarks on this definition are in order: i) As shown by \eqref{eq:relation}, we could have replaced the R\'enyi-2 entropy with any R\'enyi entropy with $\alpha>1$ and would have obtained an equivalent definition. ii) We only require that there is a \emph{lower bound} on the entropy in the region $A_\Lambda$ as a function of the energy density and not that that the entropy is given by the function $e\mapsto g(e)$.
 In particular, we do not require that eigenstates with the same energy density also have the same R\'enyi entanglement entropy and allow for the possibility that states with vanishing energy density do not have a large amount of entanglement.
 For example, the ground state of the system may be a product state.
 Similarly, we impose Lip\-schitz continuity of the function $g$ for simplicity and concreteness.
 Similar conclusions as in the following can be reached by imposing different regularity assumptions on $g$. iii) It would be perfectly fine for all what follows to allow for additional negative but sub-leading terms, e.g.\ in $O(\sqrt{N})$.
 These terms would only change the sub-leading behavior of our final results and may encode non-asymptotic information about the entropy in eigenstates.
 For simplicity, we omit such terms here.

-iv) We emphasize again that we only demand that for any system size and any eigenstate there exists \emph{some} finite fraction of the total system $A_\Lambda$ whose entropy is sufficiently large.
+iv) We emphasize again that we only demand a weak volume law, i.e., that for any system size and any eigenstate there exists \emph{some} finite fraction of the total system $A_\Lambda$ whose entropy is sufficiently large.
 It is not required that this holds for all such subsystems nor is it required that this subsystem has any particular shape.
 For example, it could consist of every 10-th site of the lattice.
 Nevertheless, in generic, strongly interacting systems, we expect that choosing $A_\Lambda$ simply as one half of the system is sufficient.

 v) Importantly, the weak assumption on the subsystem $A_\Lambda$ allows even MPS-like eigenstates, which fulfill an \emph{area law} \cite{AreaReview} for \emph{contiguous} regions, to be entanglement-ergodic.
 As a concrete example, we prove the following statement in the Supplemental Material, \ref*{app:finitecorrelationlength}:\emph{ States that are prepared by a translationally invariant, finite-depth, local quantum circuit and are not a product state have extensive in R\'enyi-$2$ entropy on a finite fraction of the system.} Similarly, we expect an analogous result to hold more generally for generic MPS.
 A detailed discussion on the application of our framework to generic MPS is provided in \ref*{app:finitecorrelationlength} of the Supplemental Material.
 These results show that also systems featuring \emph{many-body localization} \cite{Nandkishore2015}, whose eigenstates are expected to be approximable by matrix product states \cite{Bauer,1409.1252}, may fall within the framework of entanglement ergodicity.
 It is well known that such systems equilibrate, but fail to also thermalize.
 Thus even if we refer to the key property as entanglement-ergodicity, it is a significantly weaker condition than what is commonly understood as ergodicity in current literature.